RyanBhojwani/Momentum-Portfolio-Backtesting/README.md

 # Momentum-Portfolio-Backtesting

 ## Overview
 This project provides a backtesting framework to evaluate the performance of momentum-based portfolio strategies.
-Using historical stock returns, momentum scores, and market capitalizations, the model selects a portfolio of top-performing stocks each period.
+Using historical stock returns, momentum scores, and market capitalizations, the model selects a portfolio of the highest momentum stocks each period.
 It then calculates returns, risk, turnover, and other performance metrics under different weighting schemes and rebalance frequencies.

 ## Features